Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Bounding all data for calculations with ideals or modules when the number of variables is known

-\begin{discussion} We shall prove this result by first considering the case where all the entries of the matrices occurring and all entries of generators of the modules and ideals occurring are replaced by generic polynomials of degree at most $d$ with distinct indeterminate coefficients $u_t$.
+\end{enumerate} \end{theorem} \begin{discussion} As already indicated in the introductory paragraphs of this section, we shall prove this result by first considering the case where all the entries of the matrices occurring and all entries of generators of the modules and ideals occurring are replaced by generic polynomials of degree at most $d$ with distinct coefficients $u_t$ that are variables over $\Z$.
+In this discussion we give further detail.

 Let $A$ denote the polynomial ring over $\Z$ in all the variable coefficients.
 Then we can cover $\Spec(A)$ by a finite number of locally closed affines $\Spec(A_s)$ for each of which there is a generic calculation of the kernel, intersection, colon, primary decomposition of the module, or a generic finite free resolution (for these, each $A_s$ is replaced by a module-finite extension domain $A_s'$).
 These generic calculations specialize to give all ones needed when we replace the variables $u_t$ by elements of an algebraically closed field $K$: when we make that replacement, we obtain a map $A \to K$ whose kernel $P \in \Spec(A)$ lies in one of the $\Spec(A_i)$ for $i \geq 1$, and the required calculation over $K$ is obtained by extending the map $A_i \to K$ to a map $A_i' \to K$, and then tensoring over $A_i'$ with $K$.
-The details are given below.
+A more complete explanation is given below.

-To accomplish this, we first do the generic calculation or primary decomposition or free resolution over an open affine $\Spec(A_1)$ in $\Spec(A)$.
+To carry through this idea, we first do the generic calculation or primary decomposition or free resolution over an open affine $\Spec(A_1)$ in $\Spec(A)$.
 The complementary closed set is a union of closed irreducibles.
 We can then iterate the procedure with each of these irreducible closed sets.
-In fact, we can carry out this construction when $A$ is an arbitrary Noetherian domain, and the result will follow readily once we have carried through the first step, i.e., once we have shown that we can find an open affine $A_1$ and a module-finite extension $A_1'$ where there is a generic calculation, or primary decomposition, or free resolution.
+We carry out this construction when $A$ is an arbitrary Noetherian domain, and the results we need will follow readily once we have carried through the first step, i.e., once we have shown that we can find an open affine $A_1$ and a module-finite extension $A_1'$ where there is a generic calculation, or primary decomposition, or free resolution.
 It then follows by Noetherian induction that for each irreducible component of the complement of $A_1$, one already has a finite cover by locally closed affines as described.
-The result just below constructs $A_1$ for an arbitrary Noetherian domain $A$.\end{discussion}
+Discussion~\ref{generic} just below together with Proposition~\ref{genops} construct $A_1$ for an arbitrary Noetherian domain $A$.\end{discussion}